ganeti/ganeti/doc/design-ovf-support.rst

   OpenStack: mostly ``.vmdk``

 In our implementation of the OVF we allow a choice between raw, cow and vmdk disk formats for both import and export.
-Other formats covertable using ``qemu-img`` are allowed in import mode, but not tested.
+Other formats convertable using ``qemu-img`` are allowed in import mode, but not tested.
 The justification is the following: